-On the previous post, we talked about the current government schemes for MSME.
+In the previous post, we talked about the current government schemes for MSMEs.

-Now lets discuss – latest RBI benefits to MSME for FY 2020-21
+Now let’s discuss – the latest RBI benefits to MSME for FY 2020-21

 Priority sector lending and interest subvention schemes